shaypal5/shaypal5.github.io/index.md

 ---
 layout: page
-title: Welcome!
+title: About
-subtitle: Shay's personal web page
+subtitle: A little about me.
 ---

+{% include about.md %}

 <!--
 <div class="main-explain-area jumbotron">